 Once you’ve gotten used to the camera, though, you realize things like higher framerate shots aren’t great for low-light conditions, wide-angle lenses with high resolutions can’t do the HyperSmooth Boost, and some shots work better with different colour settings.
 There are a lot of things to consider and while this all might be manageable when looking at it at home, it can be a little overwhelming trying to fix in the field.
 This is where the new Capture Presets really shine as they allow you to customize your camera settings for specific activities or shot types, and flick between them really easily when you need to.

 In addition to the SuperView, Wide and Linear digital lenses that were available on the Hero 7 Black there is also a new ‘Narrow’ lens perspective for taking footage or photos of people (or close-ups) on the Hero 8 Black.
 The maximum bitrate for 2.7K and 4K has been increased from 75Mbps to 100Mbps to make those high-resolution shots even more professional-looking footage, for anyone willing to sacrifice the extra memory.
-And Livestream feeds can now be sent in Full HD 1080p resolution directly to Facebook, YouTube or your favorite streaming platform.
+And Livestream feeds can now be sent in Full HD 1080p resolution directly to Facebook, YouTube or your favourite streaming platform.

-GoPro 8 Size and specifications
+GoPro Hero 8 Size and specifications

 GoPro has held the same specs since the Hero 5 with 10m water resistance returning again.
 There has been some improvement to the shock resistance.
 Including a new Corning Gorilla Glass lens cover on the Hero, 8 offers twice the impact resistance of previous models.
 The GoPro 8 has a slimmer form factor, double the shockproof rating.
-Then there is the foldable built-in mount, a new wind resistant microphone.
-Also new software features for making your videos look better in-action.
+Then there is the foldable built-in mount, a new wind-resistant microphone.
+Also, new software features for making your videos look better in-action.
 They will also roll out a new range of camera attachments to improve lighting, sound and visibility.

 Twice the shock resistance